fahidjavid/doc-test/docs/index.md

 # TourPress WordPress Theme

-!!! success "This documentation is last updated on 31th July 2018"
+!!! success "This documentation is last updated on 1st September 2018"

 ## Introduction
-Thanks for purchasing TourPress WordPress Theme.
+Thanks for purchasing TourPress - WordPress Theme for Travel or Tour Booking.
 If you have any question that is beyond the scope of this documentation, feel free to ask that on our [support website](https://support.inspirythemes.com/).
 You can visit [this knowledge base article](https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/) to learn about how to get item purchase code from themeforest.net to sign-up on our support site.

 ## Important Note
 It is highly recommended to use the [child theme](https://codex.wordpress.org/Child_Themes) over your parent theme for any kind of modification in the theme files so that you can easily update parent theme whenever a new update becomes available.
 A pre-built ready to use child theme is included in the main theme pack that you have downloaded from ThemeForest.